 When you’re off hiking in the middle of nowhere, anything could happen.
 Be prepared for small emergencies, like getting lost or running out of water while you hike.
 Bring a compass, a first aid kit, and devices for purifying water.
-It might help if you look up cell phone stores in Colorado before you leave, just in case your phone gets damaged in the wilderness and you need a replacement or need a screen repair.
+It might help if you look up AT&T Stores in Colorado before you leave, just in case your phone gets damaged in the wilderness and you need a replacement or need a screen repair.

 Although a certain amount of risk is involved, the experiences you have in the incredible unadulterated natural world in Colorado will definitely outweigh any minor inconveniences.
 The most important thing is to be prepared, so think ahead and plan for a variety of scenarios.